The Ultimate Pure Spam Penalty Recovery Protocol: Your Definitive Step-by-Step Guide to Reclaiming Google’s Trust

 This infographic is for informational purposes.
 Always consult Google’s official Webmaster Guidelines for the most current advice on how to remove pure spam manual action issues.

-The Anatomy of a Pure Spam Violation
+The Structure of a Violation of Pure Spam

 Spam Tactic Corresponding Google Spam Policy Violated (Illustrative) Brief Explanation of Why It’s Spam